RESPOND 2.5.1

 • AddModel(const std::unique_ptr<Model> &model): Adds a model (cloned internally)

-• GetModels() const: Returns const reference to model vector
+• GetModels() const: Returns a deep-copied vector of models

 • GetModelNames() const: Returns all model names